ArtezGDA/Course-Material/AlgorithmicNature.md

 To make the assignment a little more interesting and concrete, these are the limitation the drawings or sketches should adhere to:

-- the canvas of the drawings are square (dimension should not matter if you use vectors)
+- the canvas of the drawings are square (dimension should not matter if you use vectors, but you'll have to export an image (or thumbnail image) of 200 x 200 pixels)
 - only use black and white and greyscales
-- take a model from nature as inspiration
+- (take a model from nature as inspiration)
 - the drawings must be procedural, meaning a computer renders them based on your rules
 - you must code the drawings your self
 - use python as programing language